How to track a custom event

 );With a Visitor

-If no user is available (e.g. a visitor clicking a CTA before signing up), you can pass a Visitor object using the visitor hash stored in the session:
+If no user is available (e.g. a visitor clicking a CTA before signing up), you can pass a Visitor object using the current visitor hash:

 use SimpleStatsIo\LaravelClient\Visitor;